pyOpenSci/software-peer-review/partners/scientific-communities.md

 defined by the Pangeo community.

 * **Consume and produce high-level data structures** (e.g. **Xarray datasets**, **Pandas DataFrames**) wherever feasible.
-* **Operate lazily when called on Dask data structure:** Lazy loading refers to a tool only performing operations on data when it's needed.
-Lazy loading is ideal for workflows using larger datasets which will quickly consume memory and compute power when you work with them.
-Lazy loading allows a tool to create a connection to a dataset, but only actually access / open the part of the dataset that you require to use in your workflow.
-[Learn more here.](https://docs.dask.org/en/stable/user-interfaces.html?highlight=lazy#laziness-and-computing)
+* **Operate lazily when called on Dask data structure:** To support larger-than-memory datasets, many Pangeo workflows use [Dask](https://dask.org) to parallelize the workflow.
+Doing this efficiently requires lazily loading data and triggering compute only when needed.
+See the [Dask documentation](https://docs.dask.org/en/stable/user-interfaces.html#laziness-and-computing) for more.

     * A few other resources related to lazy loading: